-Typeface Usage Examples Кеу The name of a keyboard key.
+Typeface Usage Examples command line, enter "man audit" or "man 5 audit" to view the manpage.
+See man (1). utild(1M) Italics New terms, book titles, emphasis, or variables to be replaced by a name or value.
+Ignite-UX Reference bootsys -R release Кеу The name of a keyboard key.
 Note that Return and Enter both refer to the same key.
 Esc Bold The defined use of an important word or phrase. golden image Computer Computer output, file contents, files, directories, software elements such as command options, function names, and parameters.
-The DVD drive is connected at /dev/dsk/c0t0d0.
-UserInput Commands and other text that you type. bootsys -r [] The contents are command options.
-If the contents are a list separated by , choose one of the items. s[-a] mount [suid nosuid] The scrolling content is replaced to indicate extensive computer output or an excerpt. cfg "Golden System" { WARNING An alert that calls attention to important information that if not understood or followed can result in personal injury.
-CAUTION An alert that calls attention to important information that if not understood or followed can result in data loss, data corruption, or damage to hardware or software.
+The DVD drive is connected at /dev/dsk/ ignite UserInput Commands and other text that you type bootsys -r [] The contents are command options.
+If the contents are a list separated by , choose one of the items. mount [suid nosuid] The scrolling content is replaced to indicate • . cfg "Golden System" { WARNING An alert that calls attention to important information that if not understood or followed can result in personal injury.
+CAUTION An alert that calls attention to important information that it not understood or tollowed can result in data loss, data corruption, or damage to hardware or software.
 IMPORTANT An alert that calls attention to essential information.
 NOTE An alert that contains additional or supplementary information.